Polymer/old-docs-site/platform/shadow-dom-shim.md

   spec: https://dvcs.w3.org/hg/webcomponents/raw-file/tip/spec/shadow/index.html
   status: <span class="label label-warning">in progress</span>
   code: https://github.com/toolkitchen/ShadowDOM

+links:
+- "What the Heck is Shadow DOM?": http://glazkov.com/2011/01/14/what-the-heck-is-shadow-dom/
+- "HTML5Rocks - Shadow DOM 101": http://www.html5rocks.com/tutorials/webcomponents/shadowdom/
+- "HTML5Rocks - Shadow DOM 201 - CSS and Styling": http://www.html5rocks.com/tutorials/webcomponents/shadowdom-201/

 ---

 {% include spec-header.html %}

-*Toolkitchen uses a shim to provide Shadow DOM functionality in browsers that don't support it natively.
-This document explains how a proper (native) implementation differs from the shim implementation provided by Toolkitchen.*
+## Learn the tech

+At its most basic definition:

+> Shadow DOM is designed to provide encapsulation by hiding DOM subtrees under shadow roots.
+It provides a method of establishing and maintaining functional boundaries between DOM trees and how these trees interact with each other within a document, thus enabling better functional encapsulation within the DOM.

+Useful resources:

+{% for link_hash in page.links %}
+  {% for link in link_hash %}
+  - [{{link[0]}}]({{link[1]}})
+  {% endfor %}
+{% endfor %}

-## Shadow DOM subtrees
+### Shadow DOM subtrees

 Shadow DOM allows a single node to express three subtrees: _light DOM_, _shadow DOM_, and _composed DOM_.

 A component user supplies the light DOM; the node has a (hidden) shadow DOM; and the composed DOM is what is actually rendered in the browser.
 At render time, the light DOM is merged with the shadow DOM to produce the composed DOM.
 For example:

 **Light DOM**